-OBJECTIVE: Address evidence of differences in student outcomes (particularly in the areas of attainment and progression into graduate employment) and continue to support positive outcomes for all students.
+4.8 OBJECTIVE: Address evidence of differences in student outcomes (particularly in the areas of attainment and progression into graduate employment) and continue to support positive outcomes for all students.

-The University continues to see differences in attainment and progression outcomes achieved by different groups of its students and eliminating the attainment gaps in student success and graduate progression are strategic priorities for the university.

-The BAME student attainment gap remains a significant concern though notable progress has been made in reducing the gap.
+The University continues to see differences in attainment and progression outcomes achieved by different groups of its students and eliminating the awarding gaps in student success and graduate progression are strategic priorities for the university.
+The Black, Asian and Minority Ethnic student awarding gap remains a significant concern though notable progress has been made in reducing the gap.
 The University was awarded Silver in the Teaching Excellence and Student Outcomes Framework (TEF) in June 2019, in recognition that most of its students achieve excellent outcomes.
-The panel made specific reference to the progress the University has made in reducing the BAME to white attainment gap.
+The panel made specific reference to the progress the University has made in reducing the Black, Asian and Minority Ethnic to white attainment gap.
+3